scipy-conference/scipy_proceedings/papers/ralph_kube/kube.rst

    :scale: 40%

    Schematic of the ``Delta`` framework.
-The **generator** runs at the data staging site and transmits time chunks to the **processor** via the ADIOS2 channels SSSSS_ECEI_NN.
-Here SSSSS denotes the shot number and NN enumerates the ADIOS2 channels.  :label:`fig-sw-arch`.
+The **generator** runs at the data staging site and transmits time chunks via the ADIOS2 channels SSSSS_ECEI_NN.
+Here SSSSS denotes the shot number and NN enumerates the ADIOS2 channels.
+The **processor** runs at the HPC site, recieves the data and submits it for processing through a ``task_list``. :label:`fig-sw-arch`.

 The generator is implemented as a single-threaded application.
 Data is sourced using a loader